 ‘The Amazing Automatic’ – An illustrated article

-The Automatic typewriter is an exquisitely built machine, made predominantly of brass, with the quality and look of a fine scientific instrument.
-It is a masterpiece of 19th century American typewriter manufacturing.
+The Automatic typewriter is an exquisitely crafted machine, made predominantly of brass, with the quality and appearance of a fine scientific instrument.
+It is a masterpiece of 19th-century American typewriter manufacturing.

-The Automatic typewriter gets its name from having proportional spacing.
-This is achieved with the variable movement of the carriage, giving each character a different amount of space on the paper depending on its width.
-As it states in the advertisement shown below, ‘… and is the only writing machine in the market which will automatically space the letters correctly with reference to their proper widths.’
-In fact three different widths or varying carriage movements are used to accommodate all of the characters.
-However, despite the mechanical wonder of proportional spacing, the Automatic does not have a shift key and types only in capitals.
+The Automatic takes its name from its use of proportional spacing, achieved through the variable movement of the carriage, which adjusts the space each character occupies on the page according to its width.
+As noted in the advertisement shown below, it is “… the only writing machine in the market which will automatically space the letters correctly with reference to their proper widths.”
+In fact, three different widths, or varying carriage movements, are used to accommodate all characters.
+Yet despite this mechanical ingenuity, the Automatic lacks a shift key and types only in capital letters.

 The spacebar is positioned behind the keys, with the word AUTOMATIC beautifully embossed on it.
-No other typewriter ever had its spacebar positioned there and for good reason, as it would have been quite awkward to move ones fingers up to activate the spacebar while typing.
+No other typewriter featured its spacebar in this location and for good reason.
+It would have been quite awkward to move one’s fingers upward to activate the spacebar while typing.

-The second image below shows the beautiful circular array of the type bars with the cover removed.
-This rare view of the Automatic, further shows the exquisite engineering used in Mr. Hamilton’s typewriter.
-With a graceful articulated movement, the type bars swing up to the center of the circular array and strike the paper on the underside of the carriage.
+The second image below reveals the elegant circular array of typebars with the cover removed.
+This rare view of the Automatic highlights the exquisite engineering behind Mr. Hamilton’s invention.
+With a graceful, articulated motion, the typebars swing upward to the center of the circle and strike the paper on the underside of the carriage.

 This typewriter originally sold for $65.